 The following diagrams show the results for a range of conditions from experiment P800-6 as rate-distortion curves.
 The first two diagrams only show results for clean channel conditions, i.e. conditions c11 – c16 for EVS conditions and c24 – c29 for IVAS conditions.
 The second two diagrams show results for conditions with 5% simulated frame loss, i.e. conditions c17 – c21 for EVS conditions and c30 – c34 for IVAS conditions.

-Figure 12: P.800-6 (1 object, clean speech, headphone presentation) rate distortion curves for clean and impaired channel conditions
+Figure 9.4-1: P800-6 (1 object, clean speech, headphone presentation) rate distortion curves for clean and impaired channel conditions

 9.4.3 Selection Experiment P800-7 (2 Objects, Clean speech, Headphone Presentation)

 Selection Experiment P800-7 evaluates IVAS for 2 objects, clean speech, under clean and impaired channel conditions, DTX off and on using headphone presentation.
-See IVAS-8a, Annex E.7 for details.
+See Annex C.7 for details.

 The complete statistical evaluation of the requirement ToR tests for experiment P800-7 is given in the following table.
 The evaluation is done separately for the data from the two listening laboratories.